Тақырып бойынша 11 материал табылды

 Example: Bedroom is bigger than kitchen.
 Living room is the biggest room in the house.

-• talks about his/her room;
+•talks about his/her room;

-• uses topic vocabulary;
+•uses topic vocabulary;

-• uses adjectives in the comparative and superlative forms;
+•uses adjectives in the comparative and superlative forms;

-• describes his/her room in 3-4 sentences
+•describes his/her room in 3-4 sentences

 10

-5.R1 Understand the main points in a limited range of short
+Learning objective 5.R1 Understand the main points in a limited range of short

 simple texts on general and curricular topics

-Identify the main idea of the text
+Assessment criteria •Identify the main idea of the tex

-Knowledge and comprehension
+Levels of thinking skills Knowledge and comprehension

 Task